 An abstention occurs when a stockholder or its proxy is present at the meeting and entitled to vote on a proposal but either expressly abstains or does not vote on the proposal.
 A "broker non-vote" occurs when a broker has not received voting instructions from the beneficial owner with respect to the proposal and the broker does not have discretionary authority to vote the shares because the proposal is non-routine.
-Brokers who do not receive instructions from the beneficial owner do not have the discretion to vote on the election of directors, the Amended and Restated Certificate of Incorporation

-Proposal or the Say on Pay Proposal.
+Brokers who do not receive instructions from the beneficial owner are entitled to vote on the Ratification of KPMG LLP's Appointment, but not on the election of directors, the Amended and Restated Certificate of Incorporation Proposal or Say on Pay Proposal.
 Broker non-votes and abstentions, if any, will be treated as follows with respect to votes on each of the proposals:

 Proposal Treatment of Abstentions Treatment of Broker Non-Votes 1.
 Election of Directors No effect on this proposal.
 No effect on this proposal.
 2. Amended and Restated Certificate of Incorporation Proposal Counted toward the tabulation of votes on this proposal and will have the same effect as a vote AGAINST this proposal.
 Counted toward the tabulation of votes on this proposal and will have the same effect as a vote AGAINST this proposal.
 3. Say on Pay Proposal Counted toward the tabulation of votes on this proposal and will have the same effect as a vote AGAINST this proposal.
 No effect on this proposal.
+4. Ratification of KPMG LLP's Appointment Proposal Counted toward the tabulation of votes on this proposal and will have the same effect as a vote AGAINST this proposal.
+Not applicable since brokers have discretionary authority to vote on this proposal.